sifa4152/utrack_dataset_processing/README.md

 - **shp2attr_raster.py** --> bash script to convert shapefiles to raster files with the same coordinates as the UTrack grid; can be used as a command line tool: `./convert_shapefiles.sh [-a <attribute_or_value>] SHAPEFILE_NAME1 SHAPEFILE_NAME2 ...` but default burn value is 1.
 - **mask_screening.py** --> script to screen masks for coordinates and write out coordinates in zone specific csv files

-The bash script takes the shapefile of the target zone(s) and converts them to raster files (netCDF) in UTrack format (specified in utrack_grid.txt).
+The bash script takes the shapefile of the target zone(s) and converts them to raster files (NetCDF) in UTrack format (specified in utrack_grid.txt).
 File should be run as command line tool in the folder of the shapefile and shapefile name should be given as argument.
 The burn value can be specified with the -a flag, otherwise it is set to 1.
 Alternatively, an attribute from the shapefile can be used as burn value with the -a flag.

 The mask screening script takes the raster files and screens them for coordinates.
 The coordinates are written out in csv files for each zone.
 Filepaths and burn values/ encoding values have to be adjusted in the script.
 The script pararellizes the screening process and splits different zones up on separate cores.